aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-3/_index.md

 **C#**

 {{< highlight csharp >}}

- // Create an instance of Workbook and load an existing spreadsheet

-var book = new Workbook(dir + "input.xlsx");
+ // Create an instance of Workbook and load an existing spreadsheet var book = new Workbook(dir + "input.xlsx");

-// Access first worksheet from the collection

-var sheet = book.Worksheets[0];
+// Access first worksheet from the collection var sheet = book.Worksheets[0];

-// Access OleObjectCollection from first worksheet

-var oleObjects = sheet.OleObjects;
+// Access OleObjectCollection from first worksheet var oleObjects = sheet.OleObjects;

-// Access a OleObject from the collection

-var oleObject = oleObjects[0];
+// Access an OleObject from the collection var oleObject = oleObjects[0];

 // Set AutoLoad to true
 oleObject.AutoLoad = true;
 {{< /highlight >}}

 ### **Added HTMLLoadOptions.SupportDivTag Property**
-Aspose.Cells for .NET 8.8.3 has exposed the HTMLLoadOptions.SupportDivTag property which allows to parse the DIV tags embedded in TD tags while loading HTML files/snippet in Aspose.Cells object model.
-Boolean type property has the default value of false.
+Aspose.Cells for .NET 8.8.3 has exposed the `HTMLLoadOptions.SupportDivTag` property which allows parsing the **DIV** tags embedded in **TD** tags while loading HTML files/snippets in the Aspose.Cells object model.
+The Boolean property has a default value of **false**.

 {{% alert color="primary" %}}